EU Settlement Scheme – what is it?

 Go to this GOV.UK webpage for further information on applying.

-Please see the February update, left, for important changes to the process of fee reimbursement for the EU Settlement Scheme pilot.
+Please see the update, left, explaining the process of fee reimbursement for the EU Settlement Scheme pilot.